ATAccessGroup/Scripting-Recipes-for-AT/Autohotkey/JoySwitch/README.md

-#JoySwitch#
+jjo#JoySwitch#

-Need a joycable interface for Tobii Communicator but don't have one?
+Need a joycable interface for Tobii Communicator but don't have one (/only have a keyboard emulator type switch box)?
 Then you need me!

 ## What does this do? ##
 Some applications need/require a switch interface but are looking for a joystick interface.
 Such applications include Tobii Communicator and using a switch to select for eyegaze.
 (Tobii Communicator can use a range of other switch actions for scanning but not eyegaze selection.)